Easy sweetened condensed milk chocolate pie is a great recipe with a rich chocolate filling that everyone will love.

 - Add the sweetened condensed milk and mix.

-- Melt the chocolate chips for about 50 seconds, and add to the mixture.
+- Melt chocolate chips for about 50 seconds, stirring at the 30-second mark, and add to the mixture.

-- Add the eggs and vanilla and mix well.
-Pour into pie crust.
+- Add the eggs and vanilla extract and mix well.
+Pour chocolate mixture into pie crust.

 If you like a more milk-chocolatey flavor in the pie, switch out the semi-sweet chocolate chips for milk chocolate chips.